decadent/backpack-coordinator/README.md

     proxy_send_timeout 5s;
     proxy_read_timeout 10s;

-    # retry on the next node if one failed or returned 404
+    # retry on the next node if a request fails or returns the 404 status
     proxy_next_upstream error timeout http_404 http_502 http_504;

     # this is important